Crazy (Gnarls Barkley song)

-"Crazy" is the debut single of American soul duo Gnarls Barkley, taken from their 2006 debut album, St. Elsewhere.
+"Crazy" is the debut single of American soul duo Gnarls Barkley, taken from their debut studio album, St. Elsewhere (2006).
 It peaked at number two on the Billboard Hot 100 and topped the charts in the United Kingdom, Canada, Ireland, New Zealand, and several other countries.

 The song was leaked in late 2005, months before its regular release: it received airplay on BBC Radio 1 in the United Kingdom, and radio DJ Zane Lowe also used the song in television commercials for his show.
-When it was finally released in March 2006, it became the first single to top the UK Singles Chart on download sales alone.
+When it was officially released in March 2006, it became the first single to top the UK Singles Chart on download sales alone.
 The song remained at the top of the British charts for nine weeks, the longest number-one spell for more than ten years.
-The band and their record company then decided to remove the single from music stores in the country so people would "remember the song fondly and not get sick of it".
+The band and their record company then decided to remove the physical single from music stores in the country (while keeping the download available) so people would "remember the song fondly and not get sick of it".
 In spite of this deletion, the song was the best-selling single of 2006 in the UK.
 Due to continued download sales, it reached one million copies in January 2011.
 In December 2006, it was nominated for the United Kingdom's Record of the Year but lost to "Patience" by Take That.

 The song won a Grammy Award for Best Urban/Alternative Performance in 2007 and was also nominated for Record of the Year, which it lost to "Not Ready to Make Nice" by Dixie Chicks.
 It was also nominated and further won a 2006 MTV Europe Music Award for Best Song.
 The song was also named the best song of 2006 by Rolling Stone and by The Village Voice's annual Pazz & Jop critics poll.
 The song was listed at number 11 on Pitchfork Media's top 500 songs of the 2000s.
-"Crazy" is also in the number 46 place in the list of the best songs ever of Acclaimed Music.
 In 2010, it was placed at number 100 in the "updated" version of Rolling Stone's list of "The 500 Greatest Songs of All Time" and ranked at the top position of Rolling Stone's top 100 songs of the decade (2000–2009).
 "Crazy" was performed at the 2006 MTV Movie Awards, with Danger Mouse and Green dressed as various Star Wars characters.